wa4331b/reconst_E_external_antenna/README.md

 OMP_NUM_THREADS=4 python solveFFmat.py
 ```

-Open .pos files with `gmsh`.
+Open .pos files in result/ with `gmsh`.
 You will see the surface current distribution as shown:

 <img src="imgs/surface1.norm_J_centroids_triangles.png" width="600px">